YIZHE12/music_recom/README.md

 ## Types of recommendation systems

+### Content-based

+A content-based only model will recommend items based on similar items.
+If you like item A, and item B is most similar to item A, then it will be recommended to you.

 ### Collobrative filtering

 Note: (1) In the cost function, there is no X0 = 1.
 (2) Random initilization is important to break the symmetricity of the matrix.
 (3) Mean normalization is used to help the optimization process.